yanniboi/simplytest/scripts/README.txt

 restricted as possible - it can not be guaranteed that this server is secure from any attacks.
 Make sure your server can be easily rolled back in trouble.
 DO NOT USE THESE SCRIPTS ON A SERVER WHERE ANYTHING ELSE THAN THIS RUNS ON!

+## INSTALLATION

+- AUTOMATED

+  The install.sh script will set up a complete testing environment.
+  Upload !just! the install.sh to the server and execute it as root.
+  Follow the warnings and configuration messages of the script.

+- MANUAL

+  After all dependencies are resolved no further installation is necessary.
+  Just upload the scripts somewhere on the worker server.

+  The simplytest.me-site will connect by ssh2 to the server and needs to execute the spawn.sh script as root user.
+  To do this without actually loggin in as root, create a new user and add these lines to your sudoers file by $ visudo:
+    Cmnd_Alias SIMPLYTESTSPAWN_CMDS = [#1]
+    [#2] ALL=(ALL) NOPASSWD: SIMPLYTESTSPAWN_CMDS
+  Replace:
+    [#1]  Path to the spawn script.
+    [#2]  Name of the new user (other than root).

+  Copy ./default-config to ./config file.
+  And see descriptions in the file itself.

 ## DEPENDENCIES